kordis-leitstelle/kordis/CONTRIBUTING.md

 you will get redirected to a login page where you can choose a persona.
 This will set a JWT in the local storage.

+We agreed on supporting only Chromium based browsers with their 2 latest major versions.
+This allows us to use features that are available for these browsers regardless of their support in other browsers.
+Therefore, please use Chrome or Edge for development.

 ### API

 The API is a NestJS application serving a GraphQL API.
 Please use the NX CLI to